Allis-Chalmers Model G: Details

 The Model G was manufactured solely in the factory in Gadsden, Alabama, from 1948 to 1955.
 29,976 units were built, which is less than Allis-Chalmers had originally hoped for.
 The Model G had a 5 gallon fuel tank, weighed 1,285 pounds, and was rated at 10 drawbar horsepower (Tested at 10.33 belt and 9.04 drawbar).
-The engine had a displacement of 62 cubic inches and was rated at 1800 RPMs.
+The engine had a displacement of 62 cubic inches and was rated at 1800 RPM.
 The transmission was a non-synchronized three-speed with reverse.
 An additional 'creeper' forward gear was standard equipment as well.

 Electric conversions

 The unique design of the Model G lends itself extremely well to electric vehicle conversion; a small DC electric motor replaces the original engine and bolts directly to the transmission housing through a commercially available adapter plate.
 A contactor and electronic motor controller are typically mounted to the same plate.
 Batteries are mounted in a box above the motor, where they are easily accessible for routine maintenance.
 The overall weight distribution mimics the tail-heavy design of the original tractor power train, which requires a visible nose counterweight.
 Over 100 Allis Chalmers model G tractors are known to have been converted as of 2009.
 In 2018, students from the University of Nebraska-Lincoln partnered with Tuff-bilt Tractors (based on the model G) to build an electric Tuff-bilt prototype.
 The original prototype "flying beet" conversion, which was partially funded by a USDA SARE grant, is still in use at the Huguenot Farms in New Paltz, NY, USA.